rust-lang/rust-bindgen/.github/ISSUE_TEMPLATE.md

 <details>

 ```
-Insert debug logging when running bindgen with the `RUST_LOG=bindgen` environment
+Insert debug logging when running bindgen (not when compiling bindgen's output)
-variable set.
+with the `RUST_LOG=bindgen` environment variable set.
 ```

 </details>